19 Feb Why Group Therapy?

 Group therapy also has a number of benefits that individual therapy doesn’t:

-1. It’s a little more like real life since you’re with “regular” people instead of just a therapist, so you have more chances to get “triggered,” which allows you to more quickly understand and work through your “issues”.
+1. It’s a little more like real life since you’re with “regular” people instead of just a therapist.
+So, you have more chances to get “triggered.”
+This allows you to more quickly understand and work through your “issues”.

-2. Your therapist sees more about how you function with “regular” people, which allows them to help you more effectively.
+2. Your therapist sees how you function with “regular” people.
+Thereby allowing the therapist to help you more effectively.

 3. You learn from seeing other people do their work.